 Now, I have a blue heeler, 2 years old.
 He has helped me bring my focus back slowly by sketching every now and then, and creating canvas paintings again.
 Being asked to be a part of a person’s memories is an amazing feeling.
 I try to understand the feeling a person has about their pet and ask certain questions so I can place these emotions into the brush strokes.
 Getting a color scheme from clients is also an enjoyable part of the experience.
 I start with the eyes of an animal and focus on their expression or how their person described the pet’s character.

 Once the eyes are painted, I develop the nose and mouth with certain details in mind.
 People message me about what their favorite memories are involving their pet’s mannerisms.
-Acrylic allows layering and a build up of texture with an emphasis on fur or hair to show expressive traits.
+Watercolor allows layering and a build up of texture with an emphasis on fur or hair to show expressive traits.
 I like using soft backgrounds to bring the image of the animal forward.
 If I choose to add details to the background, I also add highlights to the animal in order to bring the focus back to the subject.

 I fully understand wanting to capture a loved one’s memories in a portrait that can hang on a wall and bring a smile to one’s heart every time it is seen.
 When I finish a painting, I hope I brought a moment to life such as how a person’s animal always made a certain face, or a tilt of their head.
 Reliving a happy memory is a marvelous feeling.
 Being asked to commemorate someone special to a family member is an honor.
 I am grateful for being blessed with two magnificent friends and the memories shared with both are timeless.